iamRusty/cs229-Self-Study-Archive/README.md

 The original cs229 course uses Matlab/Octave for hands-on exercise.
 You can use [Coursera materials](ml-class.org) for the exercises.
 With the passing years, machine learning implementation in python has gained traction.
 Exercises in Python skeleton are available [here](https://www.johnwittenauer.net/machine-learning-exercises-in-python-part-1/)
 ### Lecture 1
-Skip this unless you really don't have an idea of what is machine learning and what are the general groups of machine learning algorithms.
+You may skip this lecture unless if you don't have any idea of what machine learning is, and what are the general groups of machine learning algorithms.

 ### Lecture 2
 * Covers page 1 to 11 of Lecture Note 1